-In an increasingly complex warehouse environment with more orders and less value per order and challenges with Multichannel then it should be obvious to every company to invest in an established WMS.
+In an increasingly complex warehouse environment with more orders and less value per order and challenges with e-commerce and omni-channel then it should be obvious to every company to invest in an established WMS.
 This, together with good leadership is absolutely the most important key factors for an efficient and qualitative warehouse.
 I have noticed that more and more companies are investing in a WMS module from the same vendor that they have on the ERP system.
 Be careful before you make that choice, make a thorough feasibility study to see if the provider is dedicated to their work with WMS.
-It is a fact that many ERP vendor’s don´t have the same focus on WMS, they use their WMS module as a complement to the ERP to attract more potential customers who wants an easy “all in one” solution.
+It is a fact that many ERP vendor’s don’t have the same focus on WMS, they use their WMS module as a complement to the ERP to attract more potential customers who wants an easy “all in one” solution.
 My advice is to look at many vendors and ask companies that are successful in logistics what products they have chosen.
 My experience is that vendors that have WMS as core business are at the forefront in logistics development and first with new technology and new features.
 Development is accelerating and trends are shifting faster and faster in logistics business so you need to have systems that keep the same pace and the same focus on development.
-Key features that should be integrated into a modern WMS is time management and statistic and analytical tools.
+Key features that should be integrated into a modern WMS is LMS (Labor Management System) and statistic and analytical tools.

 Within the four walls of your warehouse, you can achieve a certain degree of efficiency but in the end, you will be dependent on other departments to take it to the next level.
 The best players in the industry have torn down the walls between purchasing, warehouse and sales.
 All in order to optimize the entire flow from manufacturer to end customer.
 An extremely complex job that requires each department sees the big picture and not just their department’s best.
 It requires strong leadership right up to board level to get all departments to work as a whole.
 As an example, the warehouse together with the purchasing department and their contacts with suppliers can optimize one of the most time-consuming tasks that are goods reception.
 Another example, along with the sales department can warehouse influence the order structure, etc. to optimize order picking and reduce logistics costs, which ultimately benefits the customer.